SiddarGu/Performance-of-FCs-in-the-UK/README.md

 ### Now, we noticed that there are teams with inadequate data.
-Let's filter out teams with $games < 30$ to maintain data integrity.
+Let's filter out teams with games < 30 to maintain data integrity.
 Data processing is now finished.

 ```python